n-elloco/django-active-users/README.rst

 *Online monitoring of active users in Django using Redis*

-Collecting information about active users in the Django application for the last specified time interval using Redis cache.
+Collecting information about active users in the Django application for last specified time interval, using Redis cache.

 Requirements